octodemo/sumerfest-2021-beachbar/docs/index.md

 ![](img/logo.png)

-# Take a look to our cocktail menu
+# Take a look to our cocktails

 ---